-Make Gelato At Home
+Make Gelato at Home

 Making gelato at home is so worth the effort.
 After I started making my own and cranking out new flavors from fresh ingredients, there is no way I would go back to store-bought frozen treats.
-The process might seem daunting at first, but there is really only a few basic steps.
+The process might seem daunting at first, but there are really only a few basic steps.
 And I will share how you can avoid the mistakes I made early on.

 Gelato is made by first making a custard base.
-Making the custard on a stove top can take a bit of practice and does require attention to detail, so please read all the instructions before starting.
+Making the custard on a stovetop can take a bit of practice and does require attention to detail, so please read all the instructions before starting.
 Once the custard is complete, it will need to sit in the refrigerator for at least 6 hours before running in the ice cream maker.